Quantum simulation of many-body spin interactions with ultracold polar molecules: Simulation of the toric code

 \subsubsection{Dissipative state preparation}

 As already mentioned, the ground state of the toric code Hamiltonian (\ref{eq:toric}) can be found by locally minimizing the energy of the stabilizer operators $A_p$ and $B_v$.
 Therefore, it is possible to engineer the dynamics such that energy is constantly removed from the system and the ground state arises as the final state of the dynamics \cite{Aguado2008,Verstraete2009,Weimer2010,Weimer2011}.
 As a crucial element, the dissipation of energy requires the presence of an incoherent process in the dynamics; here, we are interested in the situation where the control molecule can be incoherently pumped from the state $\ket{1}$ to the state $\ket{0}$.
-However, such a dissipative step is not as straightforward to realize as with atoms since the radiative decay of molecules to many vibrational states makes optical pumping very challenging, although there has been considerable progress in laser cooling of molecules \cite{Shuman2010,Manai2012}.
-Alternative routes to the desired dissipation process can be realized by coupling molecules to microwave stripline resonators \cite{Andre2006,Wallquist2008} or by hyperfine-preserving STIRAP processes to dissociate molecules back into atoms, followed by optical pumping of the atoms and reversing the STIRAP process.
+However, such a dissipative step is not as straightforward to realize as with atoms since the radiative decay of molecules to many vibrational states makes optical pumping very challenging.
+Essentially, possible experimental realzations of the desired dissipative dynamics can be generalized into three distinct classes: (i) Direct laser cooling of molecules \cite{Shuman2010,Manai2012}, giving rise to sufficiently high optical pumping efficiencies. (ii) Microwave driving of the $\ket{1}$ state to a rotationally excited state, which is strongly coupled to the $\ket{0}$ state via a lossy microwave stripline resonator \cite{Andre2006,Wallquist2008}. (iii) Employing hyperfine-preserving STIRAP processes to dissociate molecules back into atoms, followed by optical pumping of the atoms and reversing the STIRAP process.

 For the implementation of dissipative state preparation, we employ the gate sequence

 where $U_{CNOT,i}$ is a controlled-NOT gate with the control molecule as a control qubit and the $i$th ensemble molecule acting as a target qubit.
 This two-body gate can be easily constructed from the controlled phase gate $U_{CP}$ using additional single qubit rotations.
 The action of the gate sequence $U$ can be understood by looking at the states $\ket{\pm,\lambda}$ having the property $\langle B_v \rangle = \pm 1$ (here, $\lambda$ encodes the information about the state that is independent of $B_v$).
 The chosen gate sequence will yield